Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 4.1.1.
 SSL/TLS Certificate rotation

-SSL/TLS certificates have an expiration date, after which they will no longer be valid.
-The process of renewing a certificate is also known as rotation.
+SSL/TLS certificates have an expiration date, after which they are no longer valid.
+The process of renewing a certificate is also known as "rotation".
 Data Grid monitors the keystore files for changes and automatically reloads them without requiring a server or client restart.

 Note

-to ensure seamless operations during certificate rotation, use certificates signed by a Certificate Authority and configure both server and client trust stores with the CA certificate.
-The use of self-signed certificates will cause temporary handshake failures until all clients and servers have been updated.
+To ensure seamless operations during certificate rotation, use certificates signed by a Certificate Authority (CA) and configure both server and client trust stores with the CA certificate.
+Using self-signed certificates will cause temporary handshake failures until all clients and servers have been updated.

 4.1.2.
 Generating Data Grid Server keystores